longhorn/website/content/docs/1.1.1/snapshots-and-backups/backup-and-restore/set-backup-target.md

     ```
     aws-secret
     ```
-    This is the secret name with AWS keys from the third step.
+    This is the secret name with AWS credentials or AWS IAM role.

 **Result:** Longhorn can store backups in S3.
 To create a backup, see [this section.](../create-a-backup)